-Tom Monagan focuses his practice in the areas of trademarks, false advertising, trade secrets and unfair competition.
+Tom Monagan focuses his practice in the areas of trademarks, copyrights, false advertising, trade secrets and unfair competition.
 Tom has litigated numerous cases in federal and state courts involving these and other areas of law, including defamation, product disparagement, breach of contract and patents.
-He also regularly provides counsel on all aspects of trademark clearance, registration and licensing.
+He also regularly provides counsel on all aspects of trademark and copyright clearance, registration and licensing.
 Tom also has extensive experience with false advertising disputes, including federal jury trials and disputes at the National Advertising Division of the Council of Better Business Bureaus.
 Before joining Norvell IP in April 2014, Tom was a partner in the intellectual property group at Kirkland & Ellis LLP where he handled a wide range of intellectual property litigation and counseling matters.

 J.D., The Ohio State University, 2002